By Talkwalker

 How do you measure brand love?

-The difficulty is, effectively measuring that brand love.
+The difficulty is effectively measuring that brand love.
 As it’s an emotional connection, it’s hard to create tangible brand KPI metrics that you can monitor.
-Making it hard for brands to understand how consumers feel about their products, and difficult to see how their marketing efforts directly impact that brand love.
+This makes it hard for brands to understand how consumers feel about their products.
+And difficult to see how their marketing efforts directly impact that brand love.

 That’s why Talkwalker developed its Brand Love Index.